seanmartin59/Habit-Tracker/status.md

 5. **Widgets**: Create mobile widgets for quick access to habits

 ## Conclusion
-The app has a solid foundation with most features working correctly.
-The main issue is with Firebase integration for habit completion.
-By following the next steps outlined above, we should be able to resolve these issues and have a fully functional habit tracking app.
+We've made progress by resolving the Firebase connection issue, but the habit completion functionality still needs to be fixed.
+By following the next steps outlined above, we should be able to identify and resolve the remaining issues.